Learning, for Truth and Love

 This podcast bridges research and practice and learning theories in education with classroom experience.
 Dr. Quinlan is a curriculum design expert, and research professor in science education who uses applied cognition.
 She holds a university endowed chair professorship position.
 This podcast uses a holistic approach by highlighting journeys from various perspectives which impact various stages of our learning.
 She attends to the unspoken and hidden realities that influence engagement, love of learning, truth in education, and exploration in any subject area, including STEM.

-About the Host: Dr. Catherine L. Quinlan, ED.D.
+About host Dr. Catherine L. Quinlan, ED.D.

 I am a researcher, professor, and curriculum design expert.
 I currently hold the Brenda B. Brodie Endowed Chair for Teacher Education in the School of Education at North Carolina Central University.